For My Last Trick: The Tour

-For My Last Trick: The Tour was the fifth headlining concert tour by American singer Halsey, in support of her fifth studio album, The Great Impersonator (2024).
+For My Last Trick: The Tour was the fifth headlining concert tour by American singer Halsey, in support of her (Note: Halsey uses both she/her and they/them pronouns and switches between them; this article uses she/her pronouns for consistency.) fifth studio album, The Great Impersonator (2024).
 The tour began in Concord on May 10, 2025, and concluded in Highland on July 6, 2025.

 Background

 Halsey announced the tour on February 13, 2025, with 32 shows across North America spanning from May through July 2025.
-Alvvays, Alemeda, Del Water Gap, Evanescence, Flowerovlove, Hope Tala, Julia Wolf, Magdalena Bay, Royel Otis, Sir Chloe and The Warning will all be supporting Halsey throughout various shows on the tour.
+Alvvays, Alemeda, Del Water Gap, Evanescence, Flowerovlove, Hope Tala, Julia Wolf, Magdalena Bay, Royel Otis, Sir Chloe and The Warning all supported Halsey throughout various shows on the tour.
 Tickets went on sale on February 21, with various presales that ran from February 19 to 20.
 On July 21, 2025, Halsey announced that the Istanbul date which was previous scheduled to happen on August 21, 2025, will now commence on August 28, 2025.
 Halsey mentioned that the entire production will be happening in Istanbul and it will also be professionally filmed as well.
 The concert was later cancelled for logistical reasons on August 14, 2025.